Preboot Execution Environment: Availability

 while executing in the UEFI boot services environment.
 These protocols include the Simple Network Protocol (SNP), the PXE Base Code Protocol (PXE), and the Boot Integrity Services Protocol (BIS).

-Today in a PXE environment the client architecture detection is rarely based on the identifiers originally included with the PXE v2.1 specification, instead each computer that will be booting from the network should have set DHCP option 93 to indicate the client's architecture.
+Today in a PXE environment the client architecture detection is rarely based on the identifiers originally included with the PXE v2.1 specification.
+Instead, each computer that will be booting from the network should have set DHCP option 93 to indicate the client's architecture.
 This enables a PXE server to know (at boot time) the exact architecture of the client from the first network boot packet.
-The client system architecture values are listed (among other PXE parameters) within the 2006 published RFC 4578 (Dynamic Host Configuration Protocol (DHCP) Options for the Intel Preboot eXecution Environment (PXE)).

-With the advent of IPv6 DHCP has evolved into DHCPv6; the need for options supporting PXE within the new DHCP protocol has been addressed by the 2010 published RFC 5970 (DHCPv6 Options for Network Boot).
+With the advent of IPv6, DHCP has evolved into DHCPv6; the need for options supporting PXE within the new DHCP protocol has been addressed in 2010.

 The original PXE client firmware extension was designed as an Option ROM for the IA-32 BIOS, so a personal computer (PC) was originally made PXE-capable by installing a network interface controller (NIC) that provided a PXE Option ROM.
 Today the client PXE code is directly included within the NIC's own firmware or as part of the UEFI firmware on the motherboard.

 Even when the original client PXE firmware has been written by Intel and always provided at no cost as a linkable IA32 object code format module included in their Product Development Kit (PDK), the open source world has produced over the years non-standard derivative projects like gPXE/iPXE offering their own ROMs.
-While Intel based ROMs have been implementing the client side of the PXE standard for more than 20 year some users were willing to trade extra features for stability and PXE standard conformance.
+While Intel based ROMs have been implementing the client side of the PXE standard for more than 20 years some users were willing to trade extra features for stability and PXE standard conformance.